-Dr. Don McMahon, Co-Director ATR&D Lab
+Dr. Don McMahon, Director ATR&D Lab

 Dr. Don McMahon

-Dr. McMahon is the Founder and Co-Director of the Assistive Technology Research & Development Lab at the Washington State University’s College of Education and an Assistant Professor of Special Education Technology at Washington State University in Pullman, WA.
+Dr. McMahon is the Founder and Director of the Assistive Technology Research & Development Lab at the Washington State University’s College of Education and an Assistant Professor of Special Education Technology at Washington State University in Pullman, WA.
 His research involves increasing the use of Universal Design for Learning principles in education, using mobile devices increase achievement for students with disabilities, and exploring the impact of augmented reality, virtual reality, and wearable devices as an assistive technology for students with disabilities.
 Dr. McMahon is also an affiliate member of the Neurocognitive Sciences Lab.

-Dr. McMahon received his Doctorate in Education from the Special Education Ph.D. program at the University of Tennessee, Knoxville.
+Dr. McMahon received his Doctorate in the Special Education Ph.D. program at the University of Tennessee, Knoxville.
 In addition to his doctoral work, he was selected to attend the Harvard Graduate School of Education’s Universal Design for Learning Summer Institute in 2010.
 Don was a special education teacher for 7 years and then became an Co-teaching instructional coach for general education and special education teachers.
 As as graduate student Dr. McMahon worked an instructor for a postsecondary education program for students with intellectual disabilities and autism where he created courses on digital literacy skills for students with disabilities.
 Don is a national presenter providing professional development sessions for both general educators and special educators on using mobile devices in education.